CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its scope (Java concurrency best practices), lists numerous specific capabilities, and includes an explicit 'Use when' trigger clause.
-The only minor weakness is the use of second person 'you need to' rather than third person voice, and the trailing 'Part of the skills-for-java project' adds little selection value.
-The extensive list of concrete Java concurrency topics provides excellent trigger term coverage.
+This is a strong skill description that clearly defines its niche in Java concurrency best practices with extensive specific capabilities listed.
+It includes explicit 'Use when' guidance and natural trigger terms that Java developers would use.
+The only minor weakness is that it reads somewhat as a keyword list rather than organized capability groups, and the trailing 'Part of cursor-rules-java project' adds little selection value.

 DimensionReasoningScore